Pompeius (consul 501): Life

-John Bagnell Bury noted "that The Emperor, suspicious though he was, probably believed that they were not morally guilty, but feared that they would be used as tools in future conspiracies.
+This account is corroborated by historians, as John Bagnell Bury noted "that The Emperor, suspicious though he was, probably believed that they were not morally guilty, but feared that they would be used as tools in future conspiracies.
 They were too dangerous to be allowed to live, but their children were spared."

+The Riots resulted in the executions of both Hypatius and Pompeius, with their bodies being thrown into the sea, and their property being taken by the state and given to the treasury.
+The execution is confirmed by Marcellinus Comes, Zacharias Rhetor, Evagrius Scholasticus, John Malalas, the Chronicon Paschale, Victor of Tunnuna, Theophanes the Confessor, and Joannes Zonaras.
+While Hypatius' body was said to have washed up on the shore, Pompeius' body was never found.

+However, both Pompeius and Hypatius had their names posthumously restored by Justinian, with the confiscated property being given back to their sons, though it is unclear how long after the Nika Riots this forgiveness would have taken place.

 Marriage and children

 Pompeius was married to Anastasia.
 She was already known as a fervent Chalcedonian Christian and philanthropist by the time of his death.
 She had personally met Sabbas the Sanctified in 511/512 and maintained correspondence with Pope Hormisdas, the latter mainly concerning the Acacian schism.
 She later founded a monastery located on the Mount of Olives and retired there as its abbess.
 Anastasia was one of the sources used by Cyril of Scythopolis.
 While named Anastasia and a patricia by rank, she should be distinguished from her contemporary Anastasia the Patrician.

 Pompeius and Anastasia had at least one son, whose name is not known.
 Modern genealogical theories have suggested that the couple could be parents or ancestors to later Byzantine figures such as John Mystacon, Nicetas and Epiphania, the mother of Heraclius, but this remains unconfirmed.